DavidF-Dev/Terraria-Crowd-Control/README.md

 If you have any questions or would like to get in contact, shoot me an email at `contact@davidfdev.com`.<br>
 Alternatively, you can send me a direct message on Twitter at [@DavidF_Dev](https://twitter.com/DavidF_Dev).<br><br>
-For support with the Crowd Control application or Twitch extension, head over to the [forums](https://forum.warp.world/c/crowdcontrol) or join the [Discord](https://discord.warp.world/) server.
+For support with the Crowd Control application or extension, head over to the [forums](https://forum.warp.world/c/crowdcontrol) or join the [Discord](https://discord.warp.world/) server.